 The four types of programming language are as follows:

 Compilers are programs that convert high-level or middle-level languages into machine language or machine code to allow the computers to read and then execute it.
-Compilers are much faster as they analyse the written codes at once before runtime in chunks, after compiled.
-C, C++ and Java use compilers to run codes.

-PHP is one of the fastest scripting languages and it is very popular as well, however, ASP is reported to be the fastest scripting language that is currently available.
+PHP is one of the fastest scripting languages, and it is very popular as well.
+However, ASP is reported to be the fastest scripting language that is currently available.

-There are two types of scripting languages.
-Server-side scripting language and client-side scripting language.
+There are two types of scripting languages: server-side scripting language and client-side scripting language.

 Overall, as we mentioned before, the execution process and environment are the primary differentiating factors between programming languages and scripting languages.
-Programming languages are used to develop applications and such languages are used to write code that can enhance and control application behaviour.

 Level Up In Your Career With Our Premium Courses | Enrol Now